-With all of the chemicals that get put into consumer products, it can be difficult to protect our children from toxic hazards.
+With all of the chemicals in children’s products, it can be difficult to protect our families from toxic hazards.
 Knowing what to look for and what kids’ products contain harmful chemicals is the first step.

-Antimony is toxic.
-Several states list it as a priority chemical in children’s products.
+Antimony is toxic and several states have identified it as a safety concern for children’s products.
 In Washington and Vermont, manufacturers must report antimony compounds in children’s products and other chemicals of high priority to designated state departments.
 Antimony trioxide is a known carcinogen.
-Chronic exposure can cause lung damage, skin irritation and stomach problems and has been linked to reproductive problems.
+Chronic exposure can cause lung damage, skin irritation and stomach problems, and it has been linked to reproductive problems.

 In 2008, Washington state passed a remarkable disclosure law, the Children's Safe Product Act, requiring manufacturers to test and disclose information on 66 toxic chemicals in children’s products.
 Consumers can search the state’s online database of more than 2,500 products listed as containing antimony or antimony compounds.